Causal inference in degenerate systems: An impossibility result: Background

 In practice, it often arises that the response variable of interest has multiple Markov boundaries.
-For instance, in breast cancer studies, several gene sets may have nearly the same effect for survival prediction \citep{EinDor}, such that each of the gene sets is a Markov boundary of the survival indicator.
-We refer interested readers to \cite{Sta} for more 1examples.
+For instance, in breast cancer studies, several gene sets may have nearly the same effect for survival prediction (Ein-Dor et al., 2004), such that each of the gene sets is a Markov boundary of the survival indicator.
+In an extensive study, Statnikov et al. (2013) applied nine popular algorithms for learning multiple Markov boundaries to 13 benchmark data sets that cover a wide range of application domains, dimensionalities and sample sizes that are representative of practical settings.
+One response variable is identified for each data set.
+Across the nine algorithms, the frequency of reporting multiple Markov boundaries ranges from 46.2\% (6/13) to 100\%.
+Five out of the nine algorithms report multiple Markov boundaries in all 13 data sets.
+All algorithms suggest that there are multiple Markov boundaries in four out of the 13 data sets.
+These results suggest that a degenerate causal system (system with multiple Markov boundaries) shows up frequently in practice.

+Proposition \ref{Prn} provides theoretical explanation for these empirical findings.
+Consider $n$ variables, each with the alphabet $\{1,...,m\}$.
+The joint distribution $\mathfrak{p}$ of these $n$ variables is randomly chosen from Dirichlet distribution $\text{Dir}(1,1,...,1)$.